-If you need to write an argumentative essay, it can be helpful to have a list of the top 10 argumentative essay topics to draw on.
+A great argumentative essay topic is one that sparks your interest and offers plenty of room for persuasive writing.
 Essentially, the more controversial the topic, the more it'll pop, and the easier it will be to take a strong stand for or against.
-Hot argument topics will leave people with a new opinion, a new perspective, or even a sour taste in their mouths.
+Hot argument topics will leave people with a new opinion, a new perspective and a new appreciation of your writing skills.

 Argumentative Essay Hot Topics